RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Eph.md

 <sup>15</sup> For this cause I also, having heard of the faith in the Lord Jesus which is among you and the love which you have toward all the saints,
 <sup>16</sup> don’t cease to give thanks for you, making mention of you in my prayers,
 <sup>17</sup> that the God of our Lord Jesus Christ, the Father of glory, may give to you a spirit of wisdom and revelation in the knowledge of him,
-<sup>18</sup> <sup>b</sup>enlightened, that you may know what is the hope of his calling, and what are the riches of the glory of his inheritance in the saints,
+<sup>18</sup> having the eyes of your hearts<sup>b</sup> enlightened, that you may know what is the hope of his calling, and what are the riches of the glory of his inheritance in the saints,
 <sup>19</sup> and what is the exceeding greatness of his power toward us who believe, according to that working of the strength of his might
 <sup>20</sup> which he worked in Christ when he raised him from the dead and made him to sit at his right hand in the heavenly places,
 <sup>21</sup> far above all rule, authority, power, dominion, and every name that is named, not only in this age, but also in that which is to come.